 - All League players must be at least twenty‑one (21) years of age as of the first League game.

 - All players must complete the CCSL Waiver & Release prior to playing in their first game.
-Team rosters close prior to the team’s third game of the season.
+Team rosters close at 8:00am on the morning of the league’s fourth (4th) game of the season.
 No changes may occur after this time except for injury substitutions.
 Official rosters are those generated through the online Player Registration process.
 Part of this registration process is providing the required personal identification that satisfies the League’s insurance policy coverage requirements, whatever that may be, and which is subject to change from season to season.

 - Each team is permitted two injury substitutions during the regular season, either male, female, or one of each, but the sub must be “male-for-male” or “female-for-female.”
 Substitute players must comply with all of the same eligibility requirements, and must complete the online Player Registration process at least 48 hours before playing in their first game.
 Substitutes can contact the League Director(s) thru the website to obtain the injury sub Player Registration password, or Captain’s may facilitate the process between the new player and the Director.